Let’s Get Into The Details Of The Kh-31 Krypton ASM

 5. Air-Launched: The Kh-31 Krypton is typically launched from a variety of aircraft, including the Su-30, Su-34, Su-35, MiG-29, and MiG-35.
 The missile can be launched from a safe distance from the target, reducing the risk to the launching aircraft.

-We would encourage you to explore this article as well: Stealth Helicopter
+We would encourage you to explore this article as well: Boeing P-8I Poseidon

 Photo Credit: Hesja Air-Art Photography